JoshuaZaneBarsky/Chess/README.md

 | . |   | . |   | . |   | . |   |
 | ♟ | ♟ | ♟ | ♟ | ♟ | ♟ | ♟ | ♟ |
 | ♜ | ♞ | ♝ | ♛ | ♚ | ♝ | ♞ | ♜ |

+Note: Unicode characters are not rendered on Github the way it is rendered in console.
+Colors and shapes may look off on the Github README.